openBackhaul/NetExplorerProxy/spec/additionalDescription/CyclicDataRetrievalProcess.md

     - therefore pm data must be stored with these timestamps
     - if there is already data for a given timestamp for a given object (i.e. unique device/interface combination), the existing dataset is overwritten with the new one (this is expected to happen, as NEP shall pull data more often, than the data is updated in the devices, as to ensure that there are no data gaps)

 Data retention applies to both types of data.
 All data for a given device which has expired, shall be deleted.
+If the device is no longer in connected state and there is no data newer than the allowed data retention, the device will be deleted from NEP.

+**Data storage inside NEP**
 How data will be stored internally in the NEP cache is up to the implementer, but it must be ensured that NEP provides sufficient performance.
 For deciding on how to store the data take the following information into consideration:
 - NEP services will provide data to Netexplorer in csv format
 - NEP services will not provide data per device, but each new service will provide data for all (target) devices